mediocregopher/mediocre-api/user/README.md

     "Name":"The username of the user",
     "Create":"Time string of when the user was created", "Email":"The user's primary email",
-    "LastLoggedIn":"Time string of the last time the user logged in", "Modified":"Time string of the last time any field was modified", "Disabled": false // Whether or not the account is disabled }
+    "Modified":"Time string of the last time any field was modified", "Disabled": false // Whether or not the account is disabled }